VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

 After that `vmauth` starts accepting HTTP requests on port `8427` and routing them according to the provided [-auth.config](#auth-config).
 The port can be modified via `-httpListenAddr` command-line flag.

-The auth config can be reloaded either by passing `SIGHUP` signal to `vmauth` or by querying `/-/reload` http endpoint.
+The auth config can be reloaded via the following ways:

+- By passing `SIGHUP` signal to `vmauth`.
+- By querying `/-/reload` http endpoint.
+This endpoint can be protected with `-reloadAuthKey` command-line flag.
+See [security docs](#security) for more details.
+- By specifying `-configCheckInterval` command-line flag to the interval between config re-reads.
+For example, `-configCheckInterval=5s` will re-read the config and apply new changes every 5 seconds.

 Docker images for `vmauth` are available [here](https://hub.docker.com/r/victoriametrics/vmauth/tags).